Skip to main content

 Rules & Procedures

-• Any party wishing to bid on property offered for sale must register in advance at https://www.publicsurplus.com and pay a refundable $500 deposit by May 23rd prior to the sale.
-The deposit must be submitted by wire transfer following the instructions found below in the Payment section.
+• Any party wishing to bid on property offered for sale must register in advance at Public Surplus.
+A refundable* $500 deposit must be paid to the Salt Lake County Treasurer by 5:00 PM MDT on May 20, 2024.
+The deposit must be submitted by cash or wire transfer following the instructions found below in the Payment section (deposits directly to a bank will not be accepted).

 • All sales will be made by auction according to the procedures established by the Salt Lake County Auditor.
-The auction will be conducted exclusively via the Public Surplus internet website at https://www.publicsurplus.com beginning at 8:30 am on May 25th, 2023.
+The auction will be conducted exclusively via the Public Surplus internet website at Public Surplus beginning at 8:30 am (MDT) on May 22, 2024.
 Each sale may have a different end time which will be indicated on the individual parcel auction page.
 The auction will extend if any bids are made in the last 5 minutes of the auction and will continue until no bids are placed for 5 minutes.

-• All opening bids will be for no less than the total amount of taxes, tax notice charges, penalties, interest, and administrative costs that are a lien against the property.
-All fees have been added to the minimum bid, except for the 3% buyer’s premium.
+All opening bids will be for no less than the total amount of taxes, tax notice charges, penalties, interest, and administrative costs that are a lien against the property.
+All fees have been added to the minimum bid, except for a 5% buyer’s premium, which will be added upon being awarded the winning bid.

 • Salt Lake County reserves the right to pursue all available legal remedies against a non-paying winning bidder.
 Any non-paying bidder may be banned from future auctions.